 Maximum Value of a Quadratic in Standard Form

-Directions: Using the digits 1 to 9 at most one time each, fill in the boxes to create a quadratic equation with the greatest possible maximum value.
+Directions: Using the digits 1 to 9, at most one time each, place a digit in each box to create a quadratic equation with the greatest possible maximum value.

 Hint